openstack/magnum/doc/source/user/index.rst

     kubectl label node <node-name> role=ingress

-  This lable is not used for octavia-ingress-controller.
+  This label is not used for octavia-ingress-controller.

 _`octavia_ingress_controller_tag`
   The image tag for octavia-ingress-controller.
-Stain-default: 1.13.2-alpha
+Stein-default: 1.13.2-alpha

 DNS
 ---